Sturgis Charter Public School

 home and physician.
 The nurse is able to administer a few specific medications with parental consent only.
 A more complete policy regarding medication is available from the nurse.
 Students who play sports must have a recent physical, and all students must file a medical emergency card each year.
 To access the Head Injury Policy please visit the school website www.sturgischarterschool.org.
 Questions and concerns regarding the administration of medication or other medical issues should be made directly to the school nurse.

 By choosing to attend Sturgis, a student has made a commitment to a rigorous, college preparatory program.
-For all students, standardized testing begins with the PSAT in the fall of the sophomore or junior year; many also take achievement tests at the end of the 9th and 10th grades.
-Formal college counseling with students and their parents or guardians begins midway through junior year.
-The goal of the college counseling program at Sturgis is to match each student with the college or university that best fits her or his needs.
+For all students, standardized testing begins with the PSAT in the fall of junior year.
+Organized post -secondary counseling with students and their parents or guardians begins midway through junior year.
+The goal of our school counseling program at Sturgis is to match each student with the plan, college or university that best fits their needs

 In accordance with Massachusetts Education Law, a parent, guardian or other individuals or groups who believe that a charter school has violated or is violating any provision of M.G.L. c.
 71, § 89, or 603 CMR 1.00 may file a complaint with the Sturgis Board of Trustees.
 Please refer to 603 CMR 1.10 for a full description of complaint procedures as they pertain to Massachusetts Education Law and charter schools.